mitaai/AnnotationStudio/README.md

 ## Environment variables
 Set up environment variables in a new file called `.env.local`.
 You can copy the sample `.env.local.sample` and fill in the values received from team members, or use your own values.
 You will need to provide details for an email server; in our case we use Papertrail.
 The auth secret should be kept secret between team members and never exposed publicly.

+The `ADMIN_EMAIL` variable sets the initial admin user.
+If you are installing Annotation Studio, this should be the email address you intend to use on sign up.
+That will give you access to the admin interface.
+If you do not set this variable before installing Annotation Studio and signing up for an account, you will need to manually set your user `role` to `"admin"` in the MongoDB shell.

+The `MONGODB_URI` and `DB_NAME` relate to your MongoDB instance.
+The values in `env.local.sample` assume a locally-hosted DB, but it is entirely possible to use an external one.
+Just make sure you set the `MONGODB_URI` to the MongoDB connection string. __Note:__ `MONGODB_URI` should include the DB name at the end of the connection string.
+This must match the value entered in `DB_NAME`.

 ## Available scripts
 ### `npm run dev`